jiaweihong/paxful-helper/README.md

 # Paxful-Helper

-Paxful Helper is a Google chrome extension that scrapes the data / profile information of other traders and display it directly to the user in a clean and concise manner.
+Paxful Helper is a Google chrome extension that scrapes data / profile information off of other traders profile page.
+It then formats and displays it directly to the user in a clean and concise manner.